one-among-us/data/people/BI4PBV/page.en.md

 <PhotoScroll photos={["${path}/photos/image3.png"]} />

-> Not "taking time off", but truly lazy.
+> Not just taking a break, but truly lazy, no mistake.
 >
 > Ah, wanna play?